 Yes, Yorkies are great emotional companions.
 Their loyalty and loving character help them be great support for individuals with high stress, emotional needs or mental illness.
 In addition to that, their small size makes it easy for them to be carried almost anywhere.
 Being able to bring them just about anywhere is great for people who need to take their support dog with them.

 Yorkshire Terrier suffers from reverse sneezing disease.
 It is a condition in which the Yorkie tries to pull air inside instead of pushing the air outside while sneezing.
 This creates a funny honking sound.
 Though it sounds weird there is no need for any concern as it passes after a few minutes.
 The condition is harmless and is often caused by pollen, dust, or perfumes.

-Often owners find the shorter tails more visually pleasing.
-So usually within a week of birth half of the Yorkie’s tail will be amputated.
-It is becoming much more common the last few years to see them with full tails.
-Recently several countries have banned this practice, but in the US it is legal everywhere, but 2 states have restrictions with when or how this can be done.
-We at this website do not condone the body modification of animals purely for cosmetic reasons.
+Some owners find the shorter tails more visually pleasing.
+Usually within a week of birth half of the Yorkie’s tail will be amputated.
+It is becoming much more common the last few years to see Yorkies with full tails.
+Recently several countries have banned this practice, but in the US it is legal in every state.
+Two states have restrictions with when or how their tails can be amputated.